India can pursue its ‘Act East’ policy via Bangladesh, but with caution

 India, even as it inks an economic blueprint for thorough faring Bangladesh in order to reach the Bay of Bengal, should insert a full-bodied prerequisite by which the entry into India by Bangladeshis desirous of labour is regulated by instituting “Integrated Check Posts” and “Land Custom Stations” that would be robustly manned and monitored.
 It should also cull from the Bangladesh experience with other countries to which it is exporting bona fide labour.
 Indeed, if proper care is taken, the opportunity which the “new vista” would provide might actually turn out to be a blessing in disguise and frustrate the “illegal mechanisms” that have been the bane of India-Bangladesh relationship by way of illegal migration for about a century.

-Jaideep Saikia is a well-known conflict analyst and author of several books on security and strategy.
+The author is a conflict analyst and author of several books on security and strategy.
 Views expressed are personal.

 Read all the Latest News, Trending News, Cricket News, Bollywood News,